wp-plugins/gravity-forms-toolbar/readme.txt

 = 1.1.0 (2012-01-31) =
 * Extended the third-party plugin support even more:
  * NEW: Added link to user profile at Gravity Help - for even easier access to your forum favorites etc. (only displaying for admins)
- * NEW: Added link to official blog post, documenting about "Gravity Forms CSS: Targeting Specific Elements" (Rocket Genius Blog)
+ * NEW: Added link to official blog post, documenting about "Gravity Forms CSS: Targeting Specific Elements" (Rocketgenius Blog)
  * NEW: Added useful resource link for CSS styling (plugin "Gravity Forms CSS Ready Class Selector")
- * NEW: Added plugin support for ["Gravity Forms iContact Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/extend/plugins/gravity-forms-icontact/)
+ * NEW: Added plugin support for ["Gravity Forms iContact Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/plugins/gravity-forms-icontact/)
- * NEW: Added plugin support for ["Gravity Forms Mad Mimi Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/extend/plugins/gravity-forms-mad-mimi/)
+ * NEW: Added plugin support for ["Gravity Forms Mad Mimi Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/plugins/gravity-forms-mad-mimi/)
- * NEW: Added plugin support for ["Gravity Forms ExactTarget Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/extend/plugins/gravity-forms-exacttarget/)
+ * NEW: Added plugin support for ["Gravity Forms ExactTarget Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/plugins/gravity-forms-exacttarget/)
- * NEW: Added plugin support for ["Gravity Forms ShootQ Add-On (free, by pussycatdev)](http://wordpress.org/extend/plugins/gravity-forms-shootq-add-on/)
+ * NEW: Added plugin support for ["Gravity Forms ShootQ Add-On (free, by pussycatdev)](http://wordpress.org/plugins/gravity-forms-shootq-add-on/)
- * NEW: Added plugin support for ["Members (free, by Justin Tadlock)](http://wordpress.org/extend/plugins/members/)
+ * NEW: Added plugin support for ["Members (free, by Justin Tadlock)](http://wordpress.org/plugins/members/)
 * BUGFIX: Corrected variable for Dutch language plugin, making link display finally work :)
 * CODE: Minor tweaks and improvements.
 * UPDATE: Updated German and translations and also the .pot file for all translators!